 - Follow the layout design and the specifications you choose to apply for your raised bed garden.

-- Usually, the average minimum height of a raised bed shouldn’t be lower than 6 inches, but 12 inches is standard and higher is better.
+- Usually, the average minimum height of a raised bed shouldn’t be lower than 6 inches, but 12 inches is standard, and higher is better.

 - This simple trick can help you to change the design easily without changing the frame structure of the beds.

-- As for example, if you make a bed, which is 12 feet long and 6 feet wide, then don’t make a full-length single frame as the requirement.
+- For example, if you make a bed that is 12 feet long and 6 feet wide, don’t make a full-length single frame as the requirement.

-- Besides, keep a certain space for the walkway in between two beds in your layout design.
+- Besides, keep a particular space for the walkway between two beds in your layout design.

-- Setting up the plastic tray on your roof to confirm that, water doesn’t seep into your roof, then place the raised bed frame on it.
+- Setting up the plastic tray on your roof to confirm that water doesn’t seep into your roof, then place the raised bed frame on it.

-- Then, put a weed cloth or landscaping fabric on top of the chicken wire and fill up the bed with potting soil with compost mix and other necessary components.
+- Then, put a weed cloth or landscaping fabric on top of the chicken wire and fill up the bed with potting soil, compost mix, and other necessary components.

 - For more flexibility, you can place your whole raised bed on a rolling frame for easy moving.